hassan-attar/hassan-attar/README.md

 - [Email](mailto:info@hassanattar.com)

 ### ⚡ Fun fact
-- I study Veterinary Medicine for 3 years before switching to Computer Science!
+- I studied Veterinary Medicine for 3 years before switching to Computer Science!
 <!--
 **hassan-attar/hassan-attar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.